Published on

 If you don't meet the criteria for NHS slimming injections or are looking for alternative approaches, there are several options to consider:

-• Private Weight Loss Clinics: Private clinics offer slimming injections, but these come at a cost.
+• Private Weight Loss Clinics: Private clinics offer slimming injections, but these come at a significant cost.
+Monthly prescriptions for semaglutide pens privately in the UK typically range from £150-£350 per month, and treatment may continue for 12-24 months for sustained results.
+This represents a substantial financial commitment.